Partnerships

 Adult Education Partnership

-Anishinaabemodaa Language Initiative
+Anishinaabemodaa

-Seven Generations Education Institute, Rainy River District School Board and SayITFirst have partnered to develop Anishinaabemodaa, an Anishinaabemowin language revitalization strategy that aims to help put Anishinaabemowin back into the homes of the Anishinaabe people.
+Beginning in 2017, SGEI, Rainy River District School Board and SayITFirst have partnered to develop Anishinaabemodaa – Waking Up Ojibwe, an Anishinaabemowin language revitalization strategy that aims to help put Anishinaabemowin back into the homes of the Anishinaabe people.
+The Anishinaabemodaa initiative supports language revitalization through free educational resources and programming for families, learners and language instructors.

-Elementary and Secondary Support Program
+Elementary and Secondary Support Program (ESSP)

 SGEI employs a number of RRDSB staff members including the Indigenous Education Leader, Indigenous Vice Principal at Fort Frances High School, Indigenous Guidance Counselors, and Early Literacy Education Assistants to support Indigenous learners.

-First Nation Student Success Program
+First Nation Student Success Program (FNSSP)

 The First Nation Student Success Program (FNSSP) supports kindergarten to grade 12 educators in participating First Nations communities by providing literacy and numeracy supports, school improvement plans, cultural resources and professional development opportunities, school information data systems supports, student retention initiatives and more.

-Post Secondary Student Support Program
+Post Secondary Student Support Program (PSSSP)

 The Post-Secondary Student Support Program (PSSSP) provides financial assistance to individuals from eight First Nations communities enrolled in an accredited post-secondary certificate, diploma, undergraduate or advanced professional degree program.
+PSSSP is available in these communities:

 • Wabigoon Saaga’igan Anishinaabeg – (Wabigoon Lake Ojibway Nation)